surniaulula/wpsso/readme.txt

 Tested Up To: 4.2.3
 Stable Tag: 3.6.2.1

-Improve WordPress editing and publishing for better content on all social websites - no matter how your content is shared, including private messaging.
+Improve WordPress editing and publishing for better content on all social websites - no matter how your content is shared!

 == Description ==